-At the end of each test, inspect the breath tube that the mouthpiece attaches to, observe the outside of the case.
+At the end of each test, inspect the channel that the mouthpiece attaches to, observe the outside of the case (with particular care to observe the breath outlet port on the back of the instrument).
 If there is liquid observed on the instrument case, refer to your procedure to determine whether a cleaning or disinfection is required.
 If the subject has created enough condensed breath or has expectorated liquid into or onto the instrument, or onto the operator, refer to your maintenance guidelines for cleaning and disinfecting instructions.